GInxh/GInxh.github.io/_posts/2018-04-18-high-performance-priority-queues-and-ruby.md

 Understanding how these impact `GC.stat` outputs leads to understanding the results of the metrics, instead of relying on inconsistent and unintuitive output.

-There are alot of memory profile gems released that were very helpful, that are not compatible with `Ruby 2.4`
+There are alot of memory profile gems released that were very helpful, that are not compatible with `Ruby 2.4` or above.
+A full overview of the backend changes will be helpful in creating a memory_profiler gem going forward. `GC.stat` metrics have always been undefined in the formal documentation of all releases, but undertanding the GC algorithms that impact them is more critical for being able to analyze code that has less obvious performance benefits, and track down the root cause of memory leaks and other performance issues in the world.